download

 Formula 1 stops for three weeks.
 How will you spend this holiday period?

 "I will prepare for the Istanbul Grand Prix.
 Physically and mentally my Turkish weekend starts as soon as I leave here.
-For us pilots, the word holiday is written very small".
+For us drivers, the word holiday is written very small".

-Is it a pity to pause while you are finding the solution to your problems?
+Is it a pity to take a break when you are finding the solution to your problems?

-"No, it's a healthy interval.
+"No, it's a healthy break.
 In Maranello the work continues".

 Will Rubens Barrichello leave Ferrari at the end of the season?